The first time match rate

-- The Invoice: This is the document that clearly shows that you owe money for something you ordered.
-Invoices must communicate where to send payment, when that payment is due and what payment terms have to be met (this may include any potential discounts).
-Invoices can either be simple or complex, depending on what was ordered.
+- The invoice: This is the document that clearly shows that you owe money for something you ordered.
+Invoices must communicate where to send payment, when that payment is due, and what payment terms to meet.
+Invoices can either be simple or complex, depending on the order.

-- The Purchase Order (PO): When the purchasing department receives a requisition, they must complete a purchase order detailing what they need from the supplier.
-The PO should show all of the basic details about the order such as quantity and price, but also any sort of discounts negotiated on the offer.
-The accounts payable department has to be notified about the discounts otherwise they may not receive those discounts from the vendor.
+- The purchase order (PO): When the purchasing department receives a requisition, they must complete a purchase order detailing what they need from the supplier.
+The PO should show all of the basic details about the order.
+This includes quantity and price, but also any sort of discounts negotiated on the offer.
+The accounts payable department must notify the discounts otherwise they may not receive those discounts from the vendor.

-- The Receiving Documents: Before the invoice is paid, you will want to ensure that you have received the correct goods, and that all of the requisite parts were sent.
+- The receiving documents: Before the invoice is paid, you will want to ensure that you have received the correct goods.
 It’s important that the receiving staff always check the goods against the receiving documents.

 As a standard process, many companies run three-way matching as a way to ensure everything has been paid for and received, at the prices outlined on the documents.
 If there is any deviation from these three documents, the correct department must be contacted and the discrepancy solved.